Preposition – “Into”

 Disappear into: The magician made the rabbit disappear into the hat.

-Log into: Please log into your account.
+Log into: Please log in to your account.

 Tune into: Tune into the radio station for the latest news.